 Considering the atmosphere, fans’ opinion, ticket sales, social media buzz and the history between the clubs, here are the 5 biggest rivals of Wolves FC.

 In the 1960s and 1970s Wolverhampton Wanderers were considered the biggest local rivals of Coventry City.
 The teams had some classic games during that era, including the 1967 game at Highfield Road when 51,455 watched a 3–1 Coventry win, which ultimately meant the Sky Blues pipped Wolves to the Second Division title.

 The two side’s have already met 65 times since the first game back in 1920 with the Sky Blues holding something of an edge with 28 victories to Wolves’ 21.

 Due to the league gap, the two sides rarely meet now-a-days.
 The last match between them was played in 2014, which was a 1-1 draw.

 4. Wolves vs Stoke City

-During the mid 1980s, this was considered as one of the bigger games for these clubs.
+During the mid-1980s, this was considered one of these clubs’ bigger games.
 In the recent poll, Wolves fans rated Stoke as their 4th most hated rivals.
 In the same poll, Stoke fans rated Wolves as the second most hated rivals after Port Vale.

 This game is considered even bigger for Stoke City given the lack of ‘derby’ games for them.
 This game could be considered somewhat a local rivalry for bragging rights as well.